bradfrost/atomic-design/chapter-2.md

 The content we pour into our UIs at the page stage will influence the characteristics and parameters of the underlying design patterns.

 ### Naming with Meaning
 What's in a name?
-As mentioned earlier, modular design and development is nothing new, so why not just stick with the language we've been using to In the two years I've been talking about atomic design, I've had a number of Discussing the importance of naming ("Modules" "components" "elements" etc)
+As mentioned earlier, modular design and development is nothing new, so why not just stick with the language we've been using to?
+In the two years I've been talking about atomic design, I've had a number of Discussing the importance of naming ("Modules" "components" "elements" etc)
 - Built in hierarchy
 - Makes a distinction between simple components (molecules) and complex components (organisms)